- Tell us a bit about yourself.

 - Tell us a bit about your writing journey so far.

-- What according to you is your best literary work to date?
+- What according to you is your best literary work till date?

 - What are your upcoming projects in the literary field?

 Not yet decided , let’s see what is waiting for me.

 - Who is your favorite writer?
 What would you do if you get to spend a day with your favorite writer?

 Rabindranath Tagore.
 Beyond My imagination what will I do.

 - How does it feel to be an award winner for your amazing work?

 Award is recognition so it is great motivation to work better.